 The second program, under the STEAM+ project, is a Robotics program that we are running with a group of Grade 7 students at Devon Primary in Stellenbosch.
 We use the Educational Lego Sets to introduce the foundational concepts of robotics.
 They are simple and can be facilitated by anyone.
 Getting exposure to programming and robotics from a young age will really set these learners up for the future of work, and inspire them with the possibilities that technology brings.

 Our programs are designed to not only help young people succeed in their education, but also to succeed in life.
-This is the PLUS we add.
+This is the PLUS.
 All of our programs are founded on a deep desire to inspire young people to become confident, generous, resilient and loving members of our global society.
 This is done on an ongoing basis relationally through our tutors, as well as through some intentional coaching sessions, outings, events and camps.

 Education must adapt to create the right learning platform to prepare young people for work in the age of the 4th Industrial Revolution.
 Learners need to be equipped in the areas of Science...